ThomasMartineau/tfstream_pre_alpha/README.md

 # assemble the final signal.
 y = np.asarray(y)
 ```
 In summary, the resulting approximations of $A_i(t)$ are relatively good, provided that the latency and decimation levels are acceptable for the desired application.
 Again, this approach is efficient, straightforward and most likely applicable to a broad range of signals. `tfstream` provides simple functions to fast-track implementation whether the data is processed offline or online from a streaming source.
 The key assumption is that the frequency function behaviour of a mode is well-known and sufficiently stable within a given band.
-Lastly, to reduce noise sources present within the carrier or in $A_i(t)$ it is advisable to have longer epochs, thus allowing for more latency.
+Lastly, to reduce noise sources present within the carrier or in $A_i(t)$, it is advisable to have longer epochs, thus allowing for more latency.
 Otherwise, more advance techniques, such as post-processing smoothers, need to be employed.

 ## Fourier Transforms

-Let us now consider that $\phi_i(t)$ follows a more complicated and non-band limited, behaviour.
+Let us now consider that $\phi_i(t)$ follows a more complicated and non-band limited behaviour.
 For example, in a simple chirp signal, the instantaneous frequency follows a steady ramp such that $f_i(t)=mt+p$.
 A straightforward way to track $\phi_i(t)$ is the following:
 $$l[k] = \underset{l=0,...,N-1}{\mathrm{argmax}}(|y[k,l]|)$$ where $k$ is the time index, $l$ the filter bank index, and $y$ the output signal from the filter bank.
 The full spectrum needs to be sampled through a set of bases from which the modes can be estimated.
 The finer the spanning, the better the approximation.
 Building narrow real-value bandpass filters is often sub-optimal.
 IIR filters tend to become unstable and FIR overly long.

 A more robust approach is to construct instead a narrow complex-value filter, starting with a short window function $w_n$.
 The peak response of the window discrete-time Fourier transform $W(j\omega)$ can be shifted from the central frequency across the spectra through the following identity: $$w[n]e^{j\omega_{0} n} \leftrightarrow W(j(\omega-\omega_o))$$ A bank of such shifted complex filters be constructed to sample the signal spectra at regularly spaced frequency points.

 ### STFT
 The Short-time Fourier transform (STFT) can be interpreted as a complex filter bank [2].
 The transform is however typically computed using the FFT algorithm after signal epoching, which is far more efficient than convolving large complex FIR filters.
-Following this approach, `tfstream.fourier.stft` combines `tfstream.epoch` and `scipy.signal.fft` for both efficient streaming (by passing the `zi` variable) and offline deployment.
+Following this approach, `tfstream.fourier.stft` combines `tfstream.epoch` and `scipy.signal.fft` for both efficient streaming (by specifying the `zi` variable) and offline deployment.

 ```python
 # %% STFT